Sauropod Dinosaur Neck Analysis

 A Diplodocus neck skeleton, showing part of the Ligamentum nuchae in red

-One might imagine a series of short pieces of steel cable joining the
+One might imagine a series of short pieces of angled steel cable joining the

 adjacent spinous processes.
 This would act to squeeze the vertebrae